Melinda Duer

 Melinda Jane Duer FRSC is Professor of Biological and Biomedical Chemistry in the Department of Chemistry at the University of Cambridge, and was the first woman to be appointed to an academic position in the department.
 Her research investigates changes in molecular structure of the extracellular matrix in tissues in disease and during ageing.
 She serves as Deputy Warden of Robinson College, Cambridge.
 She is an editorial board member of the Journal of Magnetic Resonance.

 Early life and education

-Duer attended Sir James Smith's School, a comprehensive school in North Cornwall.
-She enjoyed science at high school and was encouraged by her chemistry teacher to study natural sciences at Emmanuel College, Cambridge, where she specialized in chemistry.
+Duer attended Sir James Smith's School, a comprehensive school at Camelford, North Cornwall.
+She enjoyed science there and was encouraged by her chemistry teacher to study natural sciences at Emmanuel College, Cambridge, where she specialized in chemistry.
 She was the first member of her family to attend higher education.
-Duer went on to complete her PhD in 1988 in theoretical chemistry with Malcolm Gerloch, where she investigated ligand field theory.
+Duer went on to complete her PhD in 1988 in theoretical chemistry with Malcolm Gerloch, in which she investigated ligand field theory.